-2 5 -20 Note.
-The tests are based on 200 permutation resamples.
-Here, bi stands for baseline.
-The better-performing model is specified by the row, the worse-perfected as a stand of the permuted resample, for all 500 resamples.
+Note.
+The tests are based on 500 permutation resamples.
+Here, bl stands for baseline.
+The better-performing model is specified by the row, the worse-performing model by the column. p-values of exactly zero are estimated when the unpermuted score difference is smaller than the score difference of the permuted resample, for all 500 resamples.

 For formally assessing whether the model improvements reported in Figure 1 of the paper are relevant, we can test the significance of the score differences.
 Specifically, we apply permutation tests as discussed in Good (2013).
 Table 1 shows p-values of permutation tests comparing the distributions of score values for models with or without topographical and meteorological information.
 Only models of the same type are compared here, i.e. a model assuming a Poisson distribution based on quarterly data are only compared to other models of this type (corresponding to the upper left quadrant of the table).
 The table shows that the improvement gained by including climatological and/or topographical information compared to using the baseline model is always highly significant (p-value of 0.2% or lower).
 The only score differences that are non-significant are the differences in MSE between the model including only climatological information and the model including only topographical information.